 - You suffer from retinitis pigmentosa

-- Your family origins are Black African, Black Carribean, Indian, Pakistani or Bangladeshi
+- Your family origins are Black African, Black Carribean, Indian, Asian, Chinese, Pakistani or Bangladeshi

 - You are at risk of eye disease by other reasons of race or family history

-- You can ask your GP for a referral to a registered optometrist or you may visit the optometrist yourself and explain why you are entitled to an Eye Health or PEARS eye examination.
+- You can ask your GP for a referral to a registered optometrist or you may visit the optometrist yourself.

 For more information visit the Eye Care Wales website (Welsh Eye Care Service)